Oak-Digital/types-4-strapi-2/README.md

 * Generate TypeScript interfaces for builtin types such as `Media` and `MediaFormat`
 * Select input and output directory
 * Prettier formatting and ability to use your own `.prettierrc`.
+* Generate types for plugins such as [url-alias](https://github.com/strapi-community/strapi-plugin-url-alias)
+* Population by generics

 ### Planned features

 * Support for localization
-* Support if you are using other plugins, such as `url-alias`, which should add extra fields for some interfaces.

 ## Flags